I don’t know why I like cream of celery soup. It’s kind of in the same category for me as cream of mushroom soup.

 - 1/4 teaspoon black pepper

-- If you feel it needs more punch, consider a squeeze of fresh lemon or a splash of white wine vinegar.Top with minced parsley for color.
+- If you feel it needs more punch, consider a squeeze of fresh lemon or a splash of white wine vinegar.Top with extra minced parsley for color and extra flavor.